-The New Jersey State Golf Association, with 118 years of golf history behind it, is proud to announce the formation of the NJSGA Hall of Fame.
+Tonight's the night.
+The New Jersey State Golf Association, with 118 years of golf history behind it, will induct the inaugural class of its NJSGA Hall of Fame, tonight, May 1.

 The inaugural class boasts the most prominent names in that 118-year period including both famed players and those who have made a unique and lasting impact on the game of golf.